V-Sekai/manuals/decisions/20240616-request-for-quad-mesh-dataset.md

-# Proposed: Triangle to Quad Mesh Dataset Creation
+# Draft: Triangle to Quad Mesh Dataset Creation

 ## The Context